-Question: "What is the baptism of the Holy Spirit?"
+What is the baptism of the Holy Spirit?Question: "What is the baptism of the Holy Spirit?"

 First Corinthians 12:12–13 is the central passage in the Bible regarding the baptism of the Holy Spirit: “For we were all baptized by one Spirit into one body—whether Jews or Greeks, slave or free—and we were all given the one Spirit to drink” (1 Corinthians 12:13).
+Notice that we “all” have been baptized by the Spirit—all believers have received the baptism, synonymous with salvation, and it is not a special experience for only a few.
 While Romans 6:1–4 does not mention specifically the Spirit of God, it does describe the believer’s position before God in language similar to the 1 Corinthians passage: “What shall we say, then?
 Shall we go on sinning so that grace may increase?
 By no means!
 We died to sin; how can we live in it any longer?
 Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”

 The following facts are necessary to help solidify our understanding of Spirit baptism: First, 1 Corinthians 12:13 clearly states that all have been baptized, just as all been given the Spirit to drink (the indwelling of the Spirit).
 Second, nowhere in Scripture are believers told to be baptized with, in or by the Spirit, or in any sense to seek the baptism of the Holy Spirit.
 This indicates that all believers have had this experience.
 Third, Ephesians 4:5 seems to refer to Spirit baptism.
 If this is the case, Spirit baptism is the reality for every believer, just as “one faith” and “one Father” are.